kobiso/kobiso.github.io/_posts/research/2018-08-25-research-deeplab.md

 - *Atrous separable convolution* significantly reduces the computation complexity of proposed model while maintaining similar (or better) performance.

 ![Conv1]({{ site.url }}{{ site.baseurl }}/assets/images/deeplab/conv.png){: .align-center}{:height="100%" width="100%"}
-*Figure 5: 3X3 Depthwise separable convolution decomposes a standard convolution into (a) a depthwise convolution (applying a single filter for each input channel) and (b) apointwise convolution (combining the outputs from depthwise convolution across channels).
+*Figure 5: 3X3 Depthwise separable convolution decomposes a standard convolution into (a) a depthwise convolution (applying a single filter for each input channel) and (b) a pointwise convolution (combining the outputs from depthwise convolution across channels).
 In this work, we explore atrous separable convolution where atrous convolution is adopted in the depthwise convolution, as shown in (c) with rate = 2.*
 {: .text-center}

 ## DeepLabv3 as Encoder